Documentation

 The json/my-first-post.html.json

-data will be accessible in the post template, with a $
+data will be accessible in the "block.post" template with a $

 before the var: